agentlang-ai/agentlang-docs/docs/quick-start.md

 The meta-data about the model is expressed as an edn-map of key-value pairs.
 There are three keys in the map -
    1. `:name` - the unique name of the model
    2. `:version` - the version of the model
-   3. `:fractl-version` - the version of the fractl runtime required to run the model
+   3. `:fractl-version` - the version of the Fractl runtime required to run the model
    4. `:components` - a list or vector of the components where the business objects of the model are defined

 The blog model has just one component - `:Blog.Core`.
 Now we need to define this component.